department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-content-qa.md

-# UX/IxD/UI and Visual Design
+# Content Strategy and Writing

 <hr>

+**This document applies only to External Contractors.**

-**Definitions for terms used in this folder:**
+* **Definitions for terms used in this folder:**

   * *"DSVA" refers to DSVA team members and DSVA detailees.*

   * *"Internal contractors" refers to DSVA's primary vendor contractor (e.g., AdHoc) and its subcontractors.*

   * *"External contractors" refers to any other contractor team working on the Veteran Tools Platform.*

 <hr>